-OVPR Guidance in Preparation for Potential Partial Government Shutdown
+OVPR Guidance in Preparation for Potential Government Shutdown

-In preparation for a potential partial government shutdown and to ensure continuity of operations, the Office of the Vice President for Research has developed guidance to support the University of Michigan research community, providing answers to frequently asked questions.Funding for a number of government agencies is set to expire at midnight on January 19.
-Congress must enact appropriations bills that establish discretionary spending levels for the Departments of Veterans Affairs, Agriculture, Housing and Urban Development, Transportation, and Energy, or agree to pass a continuing resolution to temporarily fund federal government agencies.
-If Congress fails to enact the required appropriations bills by January 20, the lapse in enacted appropriations will necessitate a partial government shutdown, halting nonessential functions at these agencies until the funding bills are passed.
+In preparation for a potential partial government shutdown and to ensure continuity of operations, the Office of the Vice President for Research has developed guidance to support the University of Michigan research community, providing answers to frequently asked questions.Funding for government agencies is set to expire at midnight on Friday, Dec.
+20. Congress must enact appropriations bills that establish discretionary spending levels or agree to pass a continuing resolution to temporarily fund federal government agencies.
+If Congress fails to enact the required appropriations bills, the lapse in enacted appropriations will necessitate a partial government shutdown, halting nonessential functions until the funding bills are passed.

-A federal government shutdown can significantly impact university research operations, though its implications on U-M research and creative practice depend largely on the length of a potential shutdown and the corresponding guidance provided by the affected federal agencies.
+A federal government shutdown can influence university research operations, though its implications on U-M research and creative practice depend largely on the length of a potential shutdown and the corresponding guidance provided by the affected federal agencies.

 Faculty working on federally sponsored projects that are already ongoing are not expected to experience major issues during a shutdown.

-That said, affected federal agencies cannot issue new grants or contracts, or renew existing projects during a shutdown.
-These federal agencies will not be able to provide assistance during a shutdown.
-As a result, government employees at affected agencies will not be able to answer phone calls, respond to emails or update informational resources.
+That said, federal agencies cannot issue new grants or contracts, or renew existing projects, during a shutdown.
+Agencies also will not be able to provide assistance during a shutdown.
+As a result, government employees at the agencies will not be able to answer phone calls, respond to emails or update informational resources.

 Information for the U-M Research Community